BestTimesToVisit.com Logo

 Frequently Asked Questions

-What are some local customs or etiquette tips I should be aware of in San José?
+I've heard Costa Ricans are very friendly.
+Are there any specific customs I should be aware of when interacting with locals in San José?

 Ready to Plan Your Trip?